unahouExosite/docs/portals/README.md

 * `403 Forbidden`:
     * Returned if the caller is not authenticated.
     * Returned if the caller does not have permission to create the Portal.
+* `201 Created`: Returned along with a body containing a [portal object](#portal-object) if the portal is created successfully.
+* `400 Bad Request`: Returned when the planId is missing or invalid, or the body of the request is malformed.
+* `403 Forbidden`:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to create the portal.

 ##### Example